 Interest and fee income - Most of SIF's income is derived from lending activities.
 Loans are generally offered at a base rate plus or minus a spread.
 The base rate charged on loans receivable is adjusted periodically in response to changing market and economic conditions, among other factors.
-At December 31, 2022, 2021, and 2020, the base rate in place was 4.50%, 4.75%, and 5.00%, respectively.
+At December 31, 2023, 2022, and 2021, the base rate in place was 6.00%, 4.50%, and 4.75%, respectively.
+Interest on loans is calculated and accrued daily using the simple interest method based on the daily amount of principal outstanding.
+Generally, loans with temporarily impaired values and loans to borrowers experiencing financial difficulties are placed on nonaccrual even though the borrowers continue to repay the loans as scheduled.

 Functional expense allocation - The costs of SIF's various programs and other activities have been summarized on a functional basis in the accompanying statements of activities.
 Expenses directly identifiable with programs are charged to program services.
 Supporting services include overhead expenses not directly identifiable with programs but which provide for overall support and direction of SIF, such as personnel costs.
 Expenses are allocated to SIF based on a determination of time and resources spent specifically on social enterprise lending activities.
 The percentage of expenses allocated has ranged from 10% to 90% of individual departmental expenses.
-There were no fundraising expenses incurred during the years ended December 31, 2022, 2021, and 2020.
+There were no fundraising expenses incurred during the years ended December 31, 2023, 2022, and 2021.

-Income taxes - SIF is a qualified organization exempt from federal and California income taxes as an organization described under the provisions of Internal Revenue Code ("IRC") Sections 501(c)(3) and 509(a)(3), and Section 23701d of the California Revenue and Taxation Code.
+Income taxes - SIF is a qualified organization exempt from federal and California income taxes as an organization described under the provisions of Internal Revenue Code (IRC) Sections 501(c)(3) and 509(a)(3), and Section 23701d of the California Revenue and Taxation Code.

 U.S. GAAP prescribes recognition thresholds and measurement attributes for the financial statement recognition and measurement of a tax position taken or expected to be taken in a tax return.
 Tax benefits will be recognized only if a tax position is more-likely-than-not sustained in a tax examination, with a tax examination being presumed to occur.
 The amount recognized will be the largest amount of tax benefit that is greater than 50% likely being realized on examination.
 For tax positions not meeting the more-likely-than-not test, no tax benefit will be recorded.
-Management has concluded that there are no tax benefits or liabilities to be recognized at December 31, 2022, 2021, and 2020.
+Management has concluded that there are no tax benefits or liabilities to be recognized at December 31, 2023, 2022, and 2021.

 SIF would recognize interest and penalties related to unrecognized tax benefits in interest and income tax expense, respectively.
-SIF has no amounts accrued for interest or penalties for the years ended December 31, 2022, 2021, and 2020.
+SIF has no amounts accrued for interest or penalties for the years ended December 31, 2023, 2022, and 2021.
 SIF does not expect the total amount of unrecognized tax benefits to significantly change in the next 12 months.